andrew/ultimate-awesome/README.md

 - [awesome-images](https://github.com/ApoorvSaxena/awesome-images) - Collection of awesome things regarding image optimisations and utility.
 - [awesome-ppdm](https://github.com/arjunbahuguna/awesome-ppdm) - Privacy-preserving data-mining resources.
 - [awesome-blockchain](https://github.com/avence12/awesome-blockchain) - Blockchain concept, technologies, application, and business.
-- [awesome-ai-edge-computing](https://github.com/awesomelistsio/awesome-ai-edge-computing) - A curated list of awesome tools, frameworks, libraries, and resources for running AI models on edge devices, including smartphones, IoT devices, embedded systems, and hardware accelerators.
-Edge AI focuses on processing data locally on the device, reducing latency and enhancing privacy.
 - [awesome-audiovisual](https://github.com/awesomelistsio/awesome-audiovisual) - A curated list of awesome tools, libraries, frameworks, and resources for working with audiovisual content, including video editing, audio processing, streaming, and multimedia applications.
 - [awesome-couchdb](https://github.com/awesomelistsio/awesome-couchdb) - A curated list of awesome libraries, tools, frameworks, and resources for CouchDB, an open-source NoSQL database known for its ease of use, scalability, and master-master replication.
 - [awesome-deep-learning](https://github.com/awesomelistsio/awesome-deep-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, research papers, and resources for deep learning.
 This list covers neural networks, model optimization, NLP, computer vision, and other deep learning applications.
 - [awesome-machine-learning](https://github.com/awesomelistsio/awesome-machine-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, datasets, and research papers in machine learning.
 This list covers a wide array of topics, from foundational algorithms to modern techniques in supervised, unsupervised, and reinforcement learning.
 - [awesome-ocaml](https://github.com/awesomelistsio/awesome-ocaml) - A curated list of awesome frameworks, libraries, tools, and resources for the OCaml programming language.
 - [awesome-open-source-space-data-apis](https://github.com/awesomelistsio/awesome-open-source-space-data-apis) - A curated list of open source APIs, tools, and resources for accessing and analyzing space-related data.
+- [awesome-postgresql](https://github.com/awesomelistsio/awesome-postgresql) - A curated list of awesome libraries, tools, frameworks, and resources for PostgreSQL, an advanced open-source relational database system known for its performance, extensibility, and SQL compliance.
 - [awesome-smart-contracts](https://github.com/awesomelistsio/awesome-smart-contracts) - A curated list of awesome tools, frameworks, resources, and educational content for developing and auditing smart contracts.
 This list covers everything from the basics of smart contract development to advanced security practices.
 - [awesome-swift](https://github.com/awesomelistsio/awesome-swift) - A curated list of awesome Swift frameworks, libraries, and resources.
 - [awesome-web3-development](https://github.com/awesomelistsio/awesome-web3-development) - A curated list of awesome resources, tools, frameworks, libraries, and educational content for Web3 Development.
 Web3 represents the next evolution of the internet, characterized by decentralized applications (dApps), smart contracts, and blockchain technology.